-Stress and skin #1: Dullness
+Stress and skin #1: Dull skin

-Quick fix: Drink more water and exfoliate regularly.
+Quick fix: Exfoliate regularly.

-Stress and skin #2: Sagging
+Stress and skin #2: Stress acne

-Stress and skin #4: Skin infections
+Stress and skin #3: Skin infections

 When you are under stress, this protective layer becomes less effective, allowing harmful bacteria to reach the deeper layers of skin.

 Quick fix: Keep skin scrupulously clean with a mild soap.
 Use warm, not hot water, and pat skin dry instead of rubbing; put moisturiser on immediately.

-Stress and skin #5: Itchy rashes
+Stress and skin #4: Stress skin rashes

-Stress decreases skin’s self-repairing abilities, while also releasing histamines (which create allergic reactions) into the bloodstream.
+Chronic stress decreases skin’s self-repairing abilities, while also releasing histamines (which create allergic reactions) into the bloodstream.

 Also, cut down on the number of skincare products you use — fewer products means lesser ingredients and hence a lower risk of an allergic reaction.

-Stress and skin #6: Blemishes
+Stress and skin #5: Dryness

-Stress and skin #7: Premature ageing
+Stress and skin #6: Premature aging

-During times of crisis, our body redirects the flow of blood to areas that are vital for reacting to stress – such as lungs and heart.
+During times of crisis, our body redirects the flow of blood to areas that are considered to be vital organs as a stress response — such as the lungs and heart.
 This leaves skin without essential blood and oxygen.

 Quick fix: Try some facial exercises and massage.
 These help release tension along with increasing oxygen-rich blood flow to muscles, tissue and skin, making the complexion look vibrant and healthier.